-To store for later use, bake in oven on low temperature until dry to touch but still white.
+To store for later use, bake in the oven at low temperature until dry to touch but still white.

 What to do with a coconut shell?

 Coconut cookies have long disappeared, homemade muesli was delicious.
 The two halves of the coconut shell were left outside to dry.
 But, what to do with them?
 In different countries different things are manufactured from them, eg. buttons, musical instruments, baskets, bird feeders, jewellery even briquettes for BBQ.

 We had a brainstorming session the other day and the kids came up with these brilliant ideas: one half become a basket for egg collection, the other a pot holder!
-Both very simple to make.
+Both are very simple to make.